 Top Recommended Activities in Ha Giang

-The list of nine best activities in our Ha Giang Travel Guide down below bring trippers to a whole new level of traveling, which dedicate to both adventurous and culture-vulture fans:
+The list of best activities in our Ha Giang Travel Guide brings you to a whole new level of traveling, which dedicates to both adventurous and culture-vulture fans:

 - Biking trip to observe the enormous ripening rice paddies

 - A camping night under the sky full of stars

 - Joining the locals in their unique festivals

 - Crossing Nho Que River on a bamboo float

 - Spending a night in a homestay